IJCEP Copyright © 2007-All rights reserved.

 Full text PDF

-Address all correspondences to: Carlos A Rubio, MD, PhD, Gastrointestinal and Liver Pathology Research Laboratory, Department of
+Address all correspondence to: Carlos A Rubio, MD, PhD, Gastrointestinal and Liver Pathology Research Laboratory, Department of

 Pathology, Bldg P1/R8:02, Karolinska Institute and University Hospital, 17176, Stockholm, Sweden.
 Fax: 46 8 51774524; Email: